-With a solar PPA/Lease, you do not own the solar system on your home.
-You, ’the Host’ buy electricity from the 'provider’ which installs and owns the panels sitting on your roof.
+With a solar Power Purchase Agreement (PPA)/Lease, you do not own the solar system on your home.
+You, ’the Host’ buy electricity from the 'Provider’ which installs and owns the panels sitting on your roof.

 While solar leasing terms vary considerably, leases typically allow you to go solar with little to no money down and are based on 15 to 20 year contracts which usually allow you to buy the system at the end of the lease.